New English Ballet Theatre is returning to the Peacock Theatre in London’s West End this week with new double bill The Four Seasons / Remembrance.

-The ballet is set to Handel’s Ode for St Cecilia’s Day, which is being played live at The Peacock Theatre performances by The English Concert baroque orchestra.
+The ballet is set to Handel’s Ode for St Cecilia’s Day, which will be played live by the English Concert baroque orchestra.

-On Thursday 27 September, a special gala performance will be held in support of The Royal British Legion and New English Ballet Theatre.
+A special gala performance will be held on Thursday 27 September in support of the Royal British Legion and New English Ballet Theatre.
 Hosted by New English Ballet Theatre patron Darcey Bussell, the evening includes a VIP reception, guest artists, a live auction and, of course, the performance.

 Update 30 September 2018: Read my review of New English Ballet Theatre’s The Four Seasons / Remembrance.